-- A. Enron's consolidated tax returns through 1995 have been audited and are closed.
-Management understands that the IRS has completed an audit of the consolidated tax returns for 1996-2001. - B. For years 1996-1999, Enron and its subsidiaries generated substantial net operating losses (NOLs).
+A. Enron's consolidated tax returns through 1995 have been audited and are closed.
+Management understands that the IRS has completed an audit of the consolidated tax returns for 1996-2001.

+- B. For years 1996-1999, Enron and its subsidiaries generated substantial net operating losses (NOLs).
 For 2000, Enron and its subsidiaries paid an alternative minimum tax.
 Enron's 2001 consolidated tax return showed a substantial net operating loss, which was carried back to the tax year 2000, for which Enron seeks a tax refund for taxes paid in 2000.
-The carryback of the 2001 loss to 2000 is expected to provide Enron and its subsidiaries substantial NOLs for any additional income tax liabilities that may result from the negotiation of the claim stemming from the IRS audit for the periods in which PGE was a member of Enron's consolidated federal income tax returns. - C. Enron's 2002 tax return has not yet been filed.
+The carryback of the 2001 loss to 2000 is expected to provide Enron and its subsidiaries substantial NOLs for any additional income tax liabilities that may result from the negotiation of the claim stemming from the IRS audit for the periods in which PGE was a member of Enron's consolidated federal income tax returns. - C. Enron's 2002 tax return was filed on September 12, 2003.
 As noted in paragraph B. above, Enron expects to have substantial NOLs from operations in years preceding 2002.
-Enron expects that, in addition to offsetting its income tax liabilities for years before 2002, these NOLs will be sufficient to fully offset Enron's regular and alternative minimum income tax liabilities for 2002 and its regular income tax liability for all subsequent periods through the date of consummation of its plan of reorganization. - D. Enron believes that all of the requirements for re-consolidation of PGE with the Enron consolidated group have been met.
-The Disclosure Statement states that the Debtors intend to seek a determination from the IRS confirming that PGE did in fact become a member of the Enron consolidated group on December 24, 2002.
-However, because of the inherently factual nature of the determination of the re-consolidation, there can be no assurance that the IRS will agree to rule, or if it does agree to rule, to agree with this position.
-In the event that the IRS does not agree and the matter is not otherwise resolved in the bankruptcy proceeding, PGE will file an administrative expense claim against Enron for any amounts paid by PGE to Enron under the tax allocation agreement.
+Enron had 2002 NOLs sufficient to eliminate Enron's regular and alternative minimum income tax liabilities for 2002 and expects to have sufficient NOLs to offset its regular income tax liability for all subsequent periods through the date of consummation of its plan of reorganization. - D. Enron believes that all of the requirements for re-consolidation of PGE with the Enron consolidated group have been met.
+Enron is attempting to negotiate a Closing Agreement with the IRS that PGE did become a member of the Enron consolidated group on December 24, 2002.
+However, because of the inherently factual nature of the determination of the reconsolidation, there can be no assurance that the IRS will agree to rule, or if it does agree to rule, to agree with this position.
+In the event that the IRS does not agree and the matter is not otherwise resolved in the bankruptcy proceeding, PGE will request a change in the Tax Allocation Agreement that would allow the filing of an administrative expense claim against Enron for any amounts paid by PGE to Enron under the tax allocation agreement.
 Enron management believes that all administrative expense claims will be paid in full.